Testura/Testura.Android/README.md

 Testura.Android is a lightweight test automation framework for Android built in C#.
 It contains tools and help classes to test, validate and interact with your Android device or emulator.

+## Why should I use Testura instead of x framework?

+- Quick and easy to set up
+- Designed to use with page object pattern
+- Designed to be flexible and you can change the behavior of individual services and add extensions for the UI dumping.
+- Help tools to create your page object ([seperate project](https://github.com/Testura/Testura.Android.PageObjectCreator))

 # Install